VISmodding/VIS_Game_Boy_DMG/README.md

 ![image](images/VIS_DMGs_ON.jpg)

-**WARNING** Don't do a bath of 15/30 minutes for the IPS board if tactiles are installed (keep them outside the IPS; otherwise, the glue that keep metal pieces will be dissolved and switches break).
-I install the tactiles after the bath without using additional flux (I simply exploit the flux of the soldering tin).
+**WARNING** Don't do a bath of 15/30 minutes for the IPS board if tactiles are installed (keep them outside the IPA; otherwise, the glue that keep metal pieces will be dissolved and switches break).
+I solder the tactiles after the bath in IPA without using additional flux (I simply exploit the flux of the soldering tin).

-**SUGGESTED ITEMS**: I suggest using a 2A 5v usb-c charger to play while charging at 1A.
+**SUGGESTED ITEMS**: I suggest using a 5v 2A USB-C charger to play while charging at 1A.
 I suggest you buy a 125054 Lipo battery that has a perfect fit into the shell.

 **NOTE**: When you start to hear aliens coming from the speaker and the screen starts flashing, it means that you have to charge the battery.
 I have not disabled the CPU in this case to give you the time to attach the power supply without losing the game in progress!!!